ISU-MolPhyl/EEOB563/computer_labs/lab6/README.md

 In this exercise you will investigate the sensitivity of your estimate of ω to the other parameters in the model, in particular transition/transversion ratio (κ), and assumed model for codon frequencies (πi’s).
 After you collect the required data you will determine which assumptions yield the largest and smallest values of S, and what is the effect on ω.

 1. Examine the files for Exercise 2 (downloaded in the previous exercise).
 It would be best to create a new directory for exercise 2.
 2. Run `codeml` using the settings in the control file for exercise 2.
-Familiarize yourself with the results (ex2_HelpFile.pdf).
+Familiarize yourself with the [results](./help_files/ex2_HelpFile.pdf).
 In addition to the likelihood score you must be able to identify the part of the result file that provides estimates of the following:
 	- Number of synonymous or nonsynonymous sites (S and N)
 	- Synonymous and nonsynonymous rates (dS and dN)
 3. As in exercise 1, you will need to change the control files and re-run CODEML.
 The objective is to compute the likelihood of the example dataset under different model assumptions.
 To do this you must: